Connect with others who understand.

 Clean and Dry the Area With Care

 Keeping the area under your breasts clean can help treat an infection like candida intertrigo.
 It can also help prevent a lupus rash from getting worse.
-Wash that area specifically, then make sure it gets completely dry afterward.
+Wash that area, and make sure it’s completely dry afterward.
 Using a hair dryer on a low, cool setting may help.

 Limit Chafing

-Wearing a good, comfortable bra that fits your particular measurements can go a long way toward reducing your discomfort.
+Try to keep your skin from rubbing against itself, which can make discomfort worse and lead to raw, tender areas.
+A well-fitting, comfortable bra may help ease irritation.
 Look for one made from a natural material, like cotton, instead of a synthetic fiber like nylon, which can trap moisture.

 Try Creams and Medications